FDio/csit/docs/model/current/UTI_output_files/test_case/results/reconf/time_loss.rst

    limitations under the License.

-Results
+Time loss
-^^^^^^^
+^^^^^^^^^

-Value of this entry is a mapping with various test case outputs.
+This is a derived value, thus only present in info output.

-See results subdirectory for documentation of its entries.
+Value of this entry is a float specifying the time for which traffic would have to stop to cause the observed number of packets lost.

-Usually, only one of its entries is present, according to the test type.
+The real time of VPP not processing packets was probably higher, as at NDR traffic there usually is some space in NIC RX buffers.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.3.0,
 last patch update in version 0.3.0.